onenorth/cuda/README.md

 > npm install ldapjs
 ```

-Now, create and `app.js` or `index.js` file, and place the following in the file:
+Now, create an `app.js` or `index.js` file, and place the following in the file:

 ```
 var ldap = require('ldapjs');